 Josephine named her daughter Victorious, and victorious they are indeed.
 Josephine conquered her family’s water crisis and now lives the life she always dreamt of having.

-Now, a healthy 18-year-old, Victorious studies hard each day as she works to complete her final year of high school.
+Now a healthy 18-year-old, Victorious studies hard each day as she works to complete her final year of high school.
 She explained how happy she is now that she has time for school as, before, she spent a lot of her time collecting water from a source 1.5 kilometers from their home.
-And now, Josephine spends her time growing food for the family—something she said was difficult before when she did not have water at home.
-Josephine grows an abundance of healthy foods like avocados, and cow-peas.
+Now, Josephine spends her time growing food for the family—something she said was difficult before when she did not have water at home.
+Josephine grows an abundance of healthy foods like avocados and cow-peas.
 She waters the crops through pipes connected to her storage tank.

 Today, life on Josephine’s property is thriving and victorious.
 Thanks to the support of Water.org’s generous donors, Josephine was able to overcome the financial barrier that stood between her family and the safe water they needed to survive and thrive.

 To help create more stories of health, hope, and opportunity in Kenya and around the world, give monthly to Water.org.
 Your regular donations will help change lives again and again through our proven, powerful solution.